MicrosoftDocs/microsoft-salescopilot-docs/articles/buy-step-up-license.md

 The Copilot for Sales step-up license enables you to upgrade from the Copilot for Microsoft 365 license to the Copilot for Sales license that offers sales related insights and capabilities.

-It's important to note that the Copilot for Sales step-up license is not a standalone license.
-Instead, it's a fractional license that requires a Copilot for Microsoft 365 license when added into the tenant.
+The step-up license is a fractional license, and not a standalone license, hence it requires a Copilot for Microsoft 365 license when added into the tenant.

 > [!IMPORTANT]
 > A step-up license automatically upgrades the prerequisite license to the full license.
 This means that the Copilot for Sales step-up license automatically upgrades the Copilot for Microsoft 365 license to a Copilot for Sales license, thereby reducing the number of available Copilot for Microsoft 365 licenses in the tenant.